L4Digital/FastScroll/README.md

 If you are unable to use the `FastScrollRecyclerView` or `FastScrollView`, you can add a `FastScroller` to your layout and implement with any `RecyclerView`.
 See this [github issue](https://github.com/L4Digital/FastScroll/issues/4#issuecomment-256975634) for an example.

 #### FastScrollListener:
-An optional `FastScrollListener` can be added to receive messages when fast scrolling starts or stops.
+An optional `FastScrollListener` can be added to receive events when fast scrolling starts or stops.

 ~~~kotlin
 override fun onCreate(savedInstanceState: Bundle?) {